geneontology/obo-edit/javascript/graph/README.txt

 render (rendermonkey) code.
 However, the graph model should contain implicit relations code, and either embedded or parallel meta information (to allow things like arc length in phylo trees).

+Abstract objects will take the plain graph (and possibly additional information) and turn them into an intermediate form for the final rendering target.
+For example: GO hierarchical, GO planar, phylo.
+These forms would then be fed into renders; example: hierarchical -> text, phylo -> HTML.